JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![slideshow](gif_banner_admin_edit.gif)

-The demo for Utafiti uses the title, introtext and readmore in the main content area and uses Joomla as the content source.
+The demo for Utafiti uses the title, introtext and readmore elements in the main content area and uses Joomla as the content source.

 ![slideshow](screen_content_banner.png)